tytydraco/yessleep/out/A_now_deleted_YouTube_video_exists_called_Walking_through_Aokigahara_forest_at_night__No_talking_4D_I_wasnt_expecting_the_footage_to_have_guests.md

 He seemed to be waiting for something.
 When the crowd dispersed, I glimpsed a familiar bright green hoodie.
 Noah, standing in the rain with his hood up, high fiving a girl with blonde pigtails and a wide grin.
 The two of them were talking, and they seemed close, his head on her shoulder.
 The girl said something which looked like “I’ll be right back” and wandered back into the bar, and Noah leaned against the wall and tipped his head back, frowning at the sky.

 I already knew what the man was going to do.
-He did in three strides and planted himself in front of Noah.
+He did it in three strides, planting himself in front of Noah.

-He said something in Japanese, but when Noah frowned in confusion, his gaze no doubt wandering for someone to help him, the man laughed heartily.
+He something in Japanese, but when Noah frowned in confusion, his gaze no doubt wandering for someone to help him, the man laughed heartily.

  “Free drinks.”
-He said, and then he said it repeatedly until a drunken Noah could register it with a smile.
+He said, and then he said it repeatedly until a drunken Noah's eyes lit up with intrigue.

 “Free drinks?”
-Noah’s expression pricked—before the other two joined him.
+The boy's expression pricked—before the other two joined him.
+NSFW, and the third friend.

+They had no idea, I thought.

-The camera lingered on his face, almost like a tease.
+The camera lingered on Noah's face, almost like a tease.
 He smiled, and the camera zoomed right into his mouth.
+Like this had been the punchline all along.

-“Who doesn’t want free drinks?”
+“Who wouldn't want free drinks?”

 …